News Corporation Announces US$1 Billion Stock Buy-Back Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-News Corporation Shs B Chess Depository Interests repr 1 Sh ( (AU:NWS) ) has provided an update.
+News Corporation Shs B Chess Depository Interests repr 1 Sh ( (AU:NWS) ) has shared an update.

-News Corporation has announced a buy-back program, authorizing the repurchase of up to an aggregate of US$1 billion of its Nasdaq-listed Class A and Class B common stock.
-This initiative is part of the company’s strategy to manage its capital structure and enhance shareholder value, with the repurchase being subject to market conditions and stock prices.
+News Corporation has announced a buy-back program, authorizing the repurchase of up to an additional US$1 billion of its Nasdaq-listed Class A and Class B common stock.
+This move is part of the company’s ongoing strategy to manage its capital structure and return value to shareholders, reflecting confidence in its financial position and future prospects.

 The most recent analyst rating on (AU:NWS) stock is a Hold with a A$52.00 price target.
 To see the full list of analyst forecasts on News Corporation Shs B Chess Depository Interests repr 1 Sh stock, see the AU:NWS Stock Forecast page.